lfaucheux/PyLUCCBA/README.md

 *NB: in the folders [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) and [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields), note that:*

-•	Csv files contain temporal trajectories (of prices, of quantities, of yields, ...).
+•	The csv files contain temporal trajectories (of prices, of quantities, of yields, ...).
 These trajectories can be sparse.
 Indeed, when sparse trajectories with more than one point are provided, say, CO2 prices such as in the scenario *WEO2015-CPS* – see [CO2_prices_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/prices/Exput/CO2_prices_FR.csv) –, the tool automatically retro/intra/extrapolates the values for each year in an exponential way.
 When both retro- and extrapolation are possible, retropolation is favoured and implied using the next period's rate of growth.
 Then, if the parameter `polat_repeated_pattern` is set to `True`, extrapolation is performed repeating the pattern of growth rates.
 If the parameter is set to `False`, the last known value in maintained constant.
-In the case of sparse trajectories containing only one value – see *e.g.* [WHEAT_yields_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/WHEAT_yields_FR.csv) –, it is simply assumd to be constant over the project horizon.
+In the case of sparse trajectories that contain only one value – see *e.g.* [WHEAT_yields_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/WHEAT_yields_FR.csv) –, it is assumed to be constant over the project horizon.

-•	Txt files contain informations related to the trajectories that are stored in csv files.
+•	The txt files contain informations related to the trajectories that are stored in csv files.

 ## Format of results

-  The scripts that must be used to obtain the *results* presented in [Dupoux (2018)](https://www.researchgate.net/publication/304170193_The_land_use_change_time-accounting_failure) are contained in the [example](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/examples) folder.
+ *The scripts that must be used to obtain the *results* presented in [Dupoux (2018)](https://www.researchgate.net/publication/304170193_The_land_use_change_time-accounting_failure) are contained in the [example](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/examples) folder.*

   The generated results consists of three .xlsx files, namely [\_quantities.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_quantities.xlsx), [\_values.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_values.xlsx)  and [\_NPVs.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/examples/Example-1/_NPVs.xlsx) all three located in a folder that is named (by default) according to the arguments involved in the computation: